SaulSilver/hatem-website/src/content/about.md

 ---
 page: about
-history: Created remotework.jp website, web developer at Ship&co and mentor at YouCode.
+history: Created remotework.jp website, web developer and used to teach programming at at YouCode in Kyoto, Japan.
 I manage projects and build apps/websites.
-Frontend developer and freelancer specialized in Javascript technologies over the whole stack (Node.js, React, Vue, Meteor, MongoDB, REST & GraphQL APIs, JAMStack) to build web apps and websites.
+Software engineer appreciating teamwork, productive process and outcome.
+I enjoy multicultural and international workplaces.
-interests: A bit more about me.
+interests: Currently living in Finland, after being around the world.
 Grew up in Egypt then moved to Sweden where I received my Bachelor's degree in Computer Science.
-Now, I am based in Kyoto, Japan.
+Afterward, I moved to Kyoto, Japan where I did my exchange studies and worked for about 3.5 years.
 Being infused with multiple cultural backgrounds and a polyglot had me always curious about other cultures, languages and international communities.
-Aside from coding and work-related activities, I like to play guitar, go out with friends, play football, workout or cycle exploring Kyoto.
+Aside from work and associated activities, I like spending time with family and friends, play guitar, football, workout or go for a walk.
 hatemImage: ../images/about.jpg
 japanImage: ../images/japan.png
 ---